AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

-We used requirements.txt and requirements_dev.txt for managing our dependencies.
+---We used requirements.txt and requirements_dev.txt for managing our dependencies.
 Any time when we were using a package, we checked the version that we use and include it there.
 The list of dependencies was auto-generated using ... .
-To get a complete copy of our development environment, one would have to run the following commands: after creating a new environment using conda with python 13.12.8 they would have to run a 'pip install -r requirements_dev.txt requirements.txt' command in the terminal.
+To get a complete copy of our development environment, one would have to run the following commands: after creating a new environment using conda with python 13.12.8 they would have to run a 'pip install -r requirements_dev.txt requirements.txt' command in the terminal.---

 ### Question 5